redaktor/widgets-preview/src/typeahead/README.md

-# @dojo/widgets/typeahead
+# @redaktor/widgets/typeahead

-Dojo's `Typeahead` provides a form input with a filterable list of options.
+redaktor's `Typeahead` provides a form input with a filterable list of options.
 As the user types, the options are filtered and presented to the user.

 ## Features